- September 9, 2024

 Mark of the Deep is an epic pirate-themed adventure with strong narrative and a thrilling mix of Metroidvania and Souls-Like elements.
 Embark on this journey as the fierce Marcus "Rookie" Ramsey and explore the mysteries of a cursed island to find your missing pirate crew.

-- Lack of a map makes navigation frustrating, leading to tedious backtracking and confusion about where to go next.
+- The lack of a map makes navigation frustrating, leading to aimless wandering and tedious backtracking.

 story